awwx/meteor-wiki/Supported-Platforms.md

 Currently, Meteor is officially supported on the following platforms:
 * Mac: OS X 10.6 and above
-* Linux: x86 Debian- and Red Hat-based systems
+* Linux: x86 or x86_64 Debian- and Red Hat-based systems

+## Other Linux

+Although the installer will not run, running Meteor from a git checkout will usually work on non Debian- or Red Hat-based machines.
+See https://github.com/meteor/meteor/blob/master/README.md#slow-start-for-developers.

 ## State of Windows support

-Official Windows support is coming soon.
+Official Windows support is coming.

 In the meantime, Windows users are encouraged to use the unofficial Windows installer for Meteor at http://win.meteor.com/.
 Huge thanks to Tom Wijsman for his work on this.